-BILL (For introduction and adoption) - Approving Rezone Application No. R-16-006 to rezone the subject property from the RS-4/UGM (Residential Single Family, Medium low Density/Urban Growth Management) zone district to the RM-1/UGM (Residential Multiple Family, Medium High Density/Urban Growth Management) zone district.

-Approve Development Permit Application No. D-16-031 proposing a gated, 34-unit multiple family residential development in three buildings with enhanced architectural features, including concrete roof tiles, stucco and stone veneers, decorative railings and window treatments, and courtyards central to each building.
-Landscaping for the project is dense along property lines to promote privacy and within the project to compliment architectural features and a colored concrete entry drive, landscaping, and wrought iron fencing along East Shepherd Avenue., subject to the Conditions of Approval dated July 6, 2016, as amended by Planning Commission.
+- c.
+BILL (For introduction and adoption) Approving Rezone Application No. R-16-006 to rezone the subject property from the RS-4/UGM (Residential Single Family, Medium low Density/Urban Growth Management) zone district to the RM-1/UGM (Residential Multiple Family, Medium High Density/Urban Growth Management) zone district. - d.
+Approve Development Permit Application No. D-16-031 proposing a gated, 32-unit multiple family residential development in three buildings with enhanced architectural features, including concrete roof tiles, stucco and stone veneers, decorative railings and window treatments, and courtyards central to each building.
+Landscaping for the project is dense along property lines to promote privacy and within the project to compliment architectural features and a colored concrete entry drive, landscaping, and wrought iron fencing along East Shepherd Avenue, subject to the Conditions of Approval dated July 6, 2016, as amended by Planning Commission and as amended by the revised Exhibit A dated October 31, 2016.